andi-spajk/gaia/README.md

 # Current Limitations

 - Only supported on Linux/WSL.
+- Labels cannot be defined by other labels, e.g. `.DEFINE LABEL1 LABEL2` is
+illegal.
 - Forward references are only allowed in branch and jump instructions.
 - Maximum label length is 63 characters.
 - Operands can only be basic literals and labels, e.g. `#"?"` is illegal.